 Olympus E-M5 II versus Canon 60D

 The Olympus OM-D E-M5 Mark II and the Canon EOS 60D are two enthusiast cameras that were officially introduced, respectively, in February 2015 and August 2010.
 The E-M5 II is a mirrorless interchangeable lens camera, while the 60D is a DSLR.
-The cameras are based on a Four Thirds (E-M5 II) and an APS-C sensor.
+The cameras are based on a Four Thirds (E-M5 II) and an APS-C (60D) sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Canon provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Olympus E-M5 II and the Canon 60D is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M5 II – represents 100 percent across all the size and weight measures).